Jufebrown/phaser-webpack-babel-eslint-setup/README.md

 - `mkdir scenes`
 - `touch scenes/TitleScene.js`
+- `touch scenes/GameScene.js`
-- paste code into TitleScene.js
+- paste code from this repo into TitleScene.js
+- paste code from this repo into GameScene.js

 **Build and Serve**